European Roulette: Odds, Strategy & What Sets It Apart

 The European wheel: a single green zero pocket marks the 2.7% house edge that has defined Monte Carlo play for nearly two centuries.

-The European Roulette Wheel Layout
+European Roulette Rules & Table Layout

 Inside Bets